4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

 ## Backgroud

 OpenMLDB contains hundreds of build-in functions helping data scientist to exetract features and analyze data.
 For example, now we have aggregation functions like `SUM`, `AVG`, `MAX`, `MIN`, `COUNT`, etc,  to aggregate data over a table or over a specific window.
-In addition of that, we also have scalar functions like `MINUTE`, `HOUR`, `SECOND`, `SIN`, `COS`, `LOG`, etc, to extract features based on one row data.
+In addition to that, we also have scalar functions like `MINUTE`, `HOUR`, `SECOND`, `SIN`, `COS`, `LOG`, etc, to extract features based on one-row data.

-In article is a a hands-on guide to developing buit-in function in OpenMLDB.
-We welcome developers join us community and help us extend our functions.
+The article is a hands-on guide to developing built-in functions in OpenMLDB.
+We welcome developers to join our community and help us extend our functions.

 ## Functions

-OpenMLDB classify functions as aggregate, scalar, depending on the input data values and result values.
+OpenMLDB classifies functions as aggregate, scalar, depending on the input data values and result values.

 - An *aggregate function* receives a set of values for each argument (such as the values of a column) and returns a single-value result for the set of input values.
-- A *scalar function* receives a single value for each argument and returns a single-value result.
+- A *scalar function* receives a single value for each argument and returns a single value result.

-This article is focusing on built-in scalar function develop guide.
+This article is focusing on the built-in scalar functions development.
 We will not dive into aggregate function development here.

 ## Register Built-In Function

 OpenMLDB provides `ExternalFuncRegistryHelper` to help developers registering built-in functions into the *default library*.
 After registering a function, users can access and call the function in SQL queries.
-In this section, we are going to introduce the basic steps to registering built-in functions into OpenMLDB default library.
+In this section, we are going to introduce the basic steps to registering built-in functions into the OpenMLDB default library.

 ### ExternalFuncRegistryHelper API

-`RegisterExternal` can be used to registered a built-in function.
+`RegisterExternal` can be used to register a built-in function.

 ```c++
 RegisterExternal(function_name)